-Salary growth assumptions range in annual increments from 10.25% after one year of service to 3.0% after 29 years of service and 6.0% per year thereafter.
+Salary growth assumptions range in annual increments from 10.25% after one year of service to 3.0% after 27 years of service.

 Mortality rates were based on the Pub-2010 General Employee Mortality Table, with slight adjustments to fit PERA's experience.
-Cost of living benefit increases after retirement are assumed to be 1.25% per year.